jasonttf/ghost-e-learning-casper/README.md

 # Setting up AWS EC2 server
-Go to EC2 dashboard and select launch instance.
+1. Go to EC2 dashboard and select launch instance.
-Choose Ubuntu Server 18.04 LTS (HVM) as the server.
+2. Choose Ubuntu Server 18.04 LTS (HVM) as the server.
-Left other settigs as default and jump to security group session.
+3. Leave other settigs as default and jump to security group session.
-Refer to "security group settings.png" to setup security group.
+4. Refer to "security group settings.png" to setup security group.
-Review the settings and launch the instance.
+5. Review the settings and launch the instance.
-Go to elastic IPs and select allocate newaddress.
+6. Go to elastic IPs and select allocate newaddress.
-Associate the new IP to the instance you just launch.
+7. Associate the new IP to the instance you just launch.
 # Install Ghost on Ubuntu
 The official documents of Ghost show the details about how to install the ghost on the Ubuntu: https://ghost.org/docs/install/ubuntu/
 There are some points should be taken care of when installing the ghost: